makkzone/neuro-san-ui/package.json_readme.md

 Comments aren't allowed in JSON files, so this file is for documenting package.json.

-1. Why do we need echarts-gl?
-ECharts depends on it for 3D plots (but for some reason doesn't declare it as a dependency) Link (use Google translate!) https://blog.csdn.net/RubyLinT/article/details/109100726
 1. "sharp" -- required by NextJS.
 See: https://nextjs.org/docs/messages/sharp-missing-in-production
 1. "csstype": "<3.1.3" -- see https://github.com/emotion-js/emotion/issues/3136 and
    https://github.com/frenic/csstype/issues/189 for the issues with version 3.1.3 of this library